Faux28/Works/AWS-SDK/Send_Message_to_slack/README.md

 ## Integration of slack with the program.

-1.Create a environmental variable `Webhook_URL` for the program.
+1.Create a environmental variable `Webhook_URI` for the program.

-2.Set the webhook url of the created slack app as the value for the variable
+2.Set the webhook uri of the created slack app as the value for the variable